mably/ppcwallet/README.md

 ## License

-btcwallet is licensed under the liberal ISC License.
+ppcwallet is licensed under the liberal ISC License.